segalzeyalz/linkedin/README.md

 ### Installing

-First, clone the github libary:
+First, clone the github library:

     git clone https://github.com/segalzeyalz/linkedin.git

-    then install libaries and dependacies using yarn: yarn
+    then install libraries and dependencies using yarn: yarn
     and them just run it!
         yarn start